The application process for 2015 will open in November.

 2. Letter of Support from your Supervisor.
-The letter should be approximately one paragraph stating that he/she acknowledges that your participation at the 2014 AIR Forum will be approved as an "on-the-clock" activity.
+The letter should be approximately one paragraph stating that he/she acknowledges that your participation in the professional development activities will be approved as an "on-the-clock" activity.

 - Rachel Krug, Director of Institutional Research, Franklin Pierce University (2013)